 All data was performed using SPSS Statistics software (IBM SPSS Statistics, version 27.0.
-Armonk, NY: IBM Corp).
-Data are presented as means (standard deviations) or proportions (percentages).
+Armonk, NYm U.S.).
+Data are presented as means (SD) or proportions (percentages).
 Per study objectives, analyses were primarily descriptive and exploratory in nature.
-Analyses were performed comparing independent group differences (those interested in surgery vs. those who were not) via chi-square tests for categorical variables or independent ttests for continuous variables.
-Paired-samples t-tests were used to compare two variables from the same group (e.g., pre- vs. post-knowledge) and single sample t-tests were used to compare single group means (e.g. gains = post- pre) to a pre-determined standard (e.g., zero).
+Analyses were performed comparing independent group differences (those interested in surgery vs. those who were not) via Chi-squared tests for categorical variables or independent t-tests for continuous variables.
+Pairedsamples t-tests were used to compare two variables from the same group (e.g., pre- vs. post-knowledge) and single-sample t-tests were used to compare single group means (e.g., gains=post-pre) to a predetermined standard (e.g., zero).
 Linear and logistic regression modeling was conducted to examine predictors for outcome variables of interest.